Supervision of company management by the Supervisory Board

 - Prepares the appointment of members to the Board of Executive Directors by the Supervisory Board as well as the employment contracts to be entered into with members of the Board of Executive Directors

 - When making recommendations for appointments to the Board of Executive Directors, considers professional qualiﬁcations, international experience and leadership skills as well as long-term succession planning, diversity, and especially the appropriate consideration of women

-- Prepares the resolutions made by the Supervisory Board with regard to the system and determination of the amount of compensation paid to members of the Board of Executive Directors
+- Prepares the resolutions made by the Supervisory Board with regard to the system and amount of compensation paid to members of the Board of Executive Directors

-Dame Alison Carnwath DBE (Chairwoman), Ralf-Gerd Bastian, Franz Fehrenbach, Michael Vassiliadis
+Dame Alison Carnwath DBE (chairman), Ralf-Gerd Bastian, Franz Fehrenbach, Michael Vassiliadis

-- Prepares the negotiations and resolutions of the Supervisory Board for the approval of the Financial Statements and Consolidated Financial Statements, and discusses the quarterly and first-half financial reports with the Board of Executive Directors prior to their publication
+- Prepares the negotiations and resolutions of the Supervisory Board for the approval of the Financial Statements and Consolidated Financial Statements, and discusses the quarterly statements and half-year ﬁnancial reports with the Board of Executive Directors prior to their publication

 - Deals with monitoring the ﬁnancial reporting process, the annual audit, the effectiveness of the internal control system, the risk management system, and the internal auditing system as well as compliance issues